 As part of the study process, students receive a set of assignments, which are completed individually or in groups, at the end submitting various types of work – reports, presentations, photo or video reports on practical tasks, etc. These assignments form each student’s individual portfolio, proving the expected learning outcomes.
 Student assessment is performed by both the subject assessor and an independent external verifier from the United Kingdom.

-Within the framework of the program, students undertake internships in high-level Latvian or foreign hotels and resorts – Italy, Spain, Greece, Germany, etc. During internships abroad, students receive a monthly stipend (lodging and boarding expenses are covered by the employer).
+Within the framework of the programme, students undertake internships in high-level Latvian or foreign hotels and resorts – Italy, Spain, Greece, Germany, etc. During internships abroad, students receive a monthly stipend (lodging and boarding expenses are covered by the employer).
 Learn more about Internships and Scholarships.

-Program accreditation data
+Programme accreditation data

 BTEC Level 5 Higher National Diploma in HOSPITALITY MANAGEMENT, code 603/2278/0 (Ofqual Regulated Qualifications Framework (RQF) Qualification), is accredited in England, Wales and Northern Ireland until 31.08.2026.

-||BTEC diploma is awarded by Pearson Education Ltd, the largest examination body in the UK and the world, which develops academic (Edexcel) and vocational (BTEC, LCCI) curricula and tests the knowledge and skills acquired through them at more than 25,000 educational establishments in the UK and in more than 100 countries around the world.
+|BTEC diploma is awarded by Pearson Education Ltd, the largest examination body in the UK and the world, which develops academic (Edexcel) and vocational (BTEC, LCCI) curricula and tests the knowledge and skills acquired through them at more than 25,000 educational establishments in the UK and in more than 100 countries around the world.
 HOTEL SCHOOL Hotel Management College has been an accredited BTEC education centre since 2012.
-Find out more.|
+Find out more.

-Graduates of BTEC programs successfully build a career not only in Latvia, but all over the world, because BTEC is an internationally recognized brand that guarantees high-quality education.
+Graduates of BTEC programmes successfully build a career not only in Latvia, but all over the world, because BTEC is an internationally recognized brand that guarantees high-quality education.
 Therefore, it is highly valued by both foreign employers and universities.

 According to surveys conducted by HOTEL SCHOOL, which addressed BTEC graduates, the majority of graduates work in hotels and similar tourist accommodation providers in the European Union, the United Kingdom, the United States, United Arab Emirates, the Pacific Islands and other popular tourist destinations.